 Vandergrift is a somewhat small borough located in the state of Pennsylvania.
 With a population of 5,032 people and four constituent neighborhoods, Vandergrift is the 277th largest community in Pennsylvania.
 Much of the housing stock in Vandergrift was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs, Vandergrift isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Vandergrift are a mix of both white- and blue-collar jobs.
+Vandergrift is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Vandergrift is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Vandergrift who work in office and administrative support (14.39%), sales jobs (14.13%), and healthcare (6.54%).
+There are especially a lot of people living in Vandergrift who work in sales jobs (14.04%), office and administrative support (12.84%), and healthcare (6.62%).

-Overall, Vandergrift’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Vandergrift’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The most common language spoken in Vandergrift is English.
 Other important languages spoken here include Italian and German.